Skip to content

 An unclear testing strategy is a clear reason for the failure of many software testing projects.
 Strategy is core to everything.
 While most testing teams prepare a test strategy document, these documents are rarely read or referred to in the day-to-day work.
 The core reason is that most test strategies are too abstract and fail in practical execution.

-Challenges with Traditional Test Strategies
+Why Traditional Test Strategies Fail

 If you have spent some time in the industry, you have surely seen templated traditional test strategy documents.
 These documents are the most unread in the testing world.
 Once created and reviewed, they usually rest on Jira or a shared drive till the project ends.
 A major reason behind this is due to their disconnection from the reality and actual needs of the project.
 Before we learn how to customize test strategies for success, let’s look at the key reasons behind the failure of traditional test strategies.

-Defensive Design
+Is Defensive Design Enough?

 Most strategies are typically designed as defensive measures to justify why certain bugs were not detected during testing.
 They often include elements like entry and exit criteria, out-of-scope considerations, predefined time durations, and specified tests to be covered.
 Defensive design often leaves out important strategic pointers that should ideally be in the focus.